Brionjv/Miitopia-Save-Editor/README.md

 # How to use :
 - Extract your save with a homebrew (JK's Save Manager or other)
-- Open common.sav or hero.sav, edit
+- Open common.sav, hero.sav or questsav, edit
 - Re-import your save with a homebrew (JK's Save Manager or other)

 # Features :
 - Edit HP bananas, MP candies, Golds, Tickets
 - Unlock all foods, all salt shakers
 - Edit Mii rescued
-- Edit Mii : name, war cry, class and his stats
+- Edit Mii : name, war cry, class and his stats, mii relationships
+- Unlock all class
+- Unlock things in encyclopedia
+- Unlock villa, dragon and class (with some risks)

 # Releases :
 https://github.com/Brionjv/Miitopia-Save-Editor/releases